mbshbn/Kalman-filter-for-robotics/README.md

 The Measurement Update:
+* with a product
-* with a product(`product.py` computes the posterior distribution form the prior distribution.)
+ * `product.py` computes the posterior distribution form the prior distribution
+ * `exact_motion.py` computes the posterior for exact motion
+ * `inexact_motion.py` computes the posterior for inexact motion
 * with the Bayes rule.

 The Motion Update.